Glasgow Science Centre: History

 Opened to the public in June 2001, Glasgow Science Centre is part of the ongoing redevelopment of Pacific Quay, an area which was once a cargo port known as Prince's Dock.
 The redevelopment started with the Glasgow Garden Festival in 1988.
 As with the other National Garden Festivals, the 100 acre Glasgow site was intended to be sold off for housing development, but due to a housing slump in 1987, the developers were unable to develop the land as they intended, and the majority of the site remained derelict for years.
-Parts were finally redeveloped for the Science Centre and also Pacific Quay, including new headquarters for BBC Scotland and Scottish Television, opened in 2007.
+Parts were finally redeveloped for the Science Centre and also Pacific Quay, including new headquarters for BBC Scotland and Scottish Television, opened in 2006 and 2007.
 The Clydesdale Bank Tower was dismantled and re-erected in Rhyl in North Wales, however the Glasgow Tower, built as part of Science Centre complex, stands on approximately the same spot.

 The architects of the Glasgow Science Centre were Building Design Partnership, however the Glasgow Tower was originally designed by the architect Richard Horden with engineering design by Buro Happold.
-It was built at a cost of around £75 million, including £10 million for the Glasgow Tower, with over £37 million coming from the Millennium Commission.
+It was built at a cost of around £75 million, including £10M for the Glasgow Tower, with over £37M coming from the Millennium Commission.

+Each of the three buildings is clad in a different metal.
+Titanium is used on the IMAX, stainless steel on the Science Mall and aluminium on Glasgow Tower.

+The Science Mall was originally clad with titanium and, together with the IMAX cinema, was Britain's only titanium-skinned building when completed.
+It opened only 4 years after the opening of the Guggenheim Museum Bilbao, the first building in Europe to be sheathed in titanium panels.

+In 2018, the roof of the Science Mall 'melted', with the bituminous waterproof membrane seen leaking out between the titanium shingles.
+The building was subsequently re-roofed using stainless steel shingles, with work completed in 2023.